Have you seen or eaten nutritional yeast?

 Until we chemically analyze the amount of processed free glutamic acid in different brands of nutritional yeast, we must base our conclusions on the evidence we have.
 Shall we not eat truly natural, unadulterated, unprocessed, whole foods?

 If you still wish to consume even small amounts of nutritional yeast and the MSG does not seem to bother you, Trim Healthy Mama and Sari sell non-genetically-modified, non-fortified nutritional yeast (yes, they probably contain MSG due to the manufacturing process).
-Avoid other American brands.
+Avoid other American brands like Red Star nutritional yeast.

 What have your experiences been with nutritional yeast?